qxmpp-project/qxmpp/README.md

-    BUILD_DOCUMENTATION           to build the documentation (default: false) BUILD_EXAMPLES                to build the examples (default: true) BUILD_TESTS                   to build the unit tests (default: true) WITH_OPUS                     to enable opus audio codec (default: false) WITH_SPEEX                    to enable speex audio codec (default: false) WITH_THEORA                   to enable theora video codec (default: false) WITH_VPX                      to enable vpx video codec (default: false)
+    BUILD_DOCUMENTATION           to build the documentation (default: false) BUILD_EXAMPLES                to build the examples (default: true) BUILD_TESTS                   to build the unit tests (default: true) WITH_GSTREAMER                to enable audio/video over jingle (default: false)

 Installing QXmpp
 ================